mendersoftware/mender-artifact/Documentation/artifact-format.md

 Format: JSON

-`header-info` must be the first file within `header.tar.xz`.
+`header-info` must be the first file within `header.tar.gz`.
 Its content is:

 ```
 {